Financial Briefs – September

-In October, our newsletter discusses steps you can take to catch up on retirement savings.
-The newsletter also provides guidance to help you determine how much to save in your 401(k).
+In September, our newsletter discusses ten insurance mistakes to avoid.
+The newsletter also provides guidance to help you determine how much life insurance you need.

 DOWNLOADDespite a lot of uncertainty and some dramatic ups and downs, the Standard & Poor’s (S&P) 500 Index rose 2.3 percent in August, while the Dow Jones Industrial Average gained 1.8 percent to close at a record high.